QMCPACK/qmcpack/docs/running.rst

 Input files
 -----------

-The input is one or more XML file(s), documented in :ref:`input_overview`.
+The input is one or more XML file(s), documented in :ref:`input-overview`.

 Output files
 ------------

-QMCPACK generates multiple files documented in :ref:`output_overview`.
+QMCPACK generates multiple files documented in :ref:`output-overview`.

 .. _parallelrunning: